 Type and Characteristics of Amplifier

-If you search for "amplifier" on the Internet, you will get results for many web sites about audio power amplifier.
+If you search for "amplifier" on the Internet, you will get results for many websites about audio power amplifiers.
 But the "amplifier" itself is not just for audio.
 The device that amplifies something is called an amplifier.
-Of course, in the electrical circuit, including audio power amplifier, the various signals are exchanged as electrical signals.
+Of course, in the electrical circuit, including the audio power amplifier, the various signals are exchanged as electrical signals.
 So, the amplifier is for amplifying the signal flowing in the electric circuit, and it amplifies the input current or voltage.
 It operates amplifying the electric signal output from the various sensor and making it easy to perform analog-to-digital conversion.

 An amplifier is a representative of analog circuits, and it is so central that there is nothing if the amplifiers are removed from the analog circuits.
 In addition, since the amplifier can supply any electric current and voltage (or electric power), it can also be used as a power supply simulator.
 In fact, the power supply is also a kind of amplifier.
 DC power supplies are also called unipolar (power supply) because of being able to supply positive charge only.

 We call a two-quadrant bipolar power supply that can supply current sources of positive and negative charge, and a four-quadrant bipolar power supply that can supply also current sink.
 We will introduce the four-quadrant bipolar power supply in detail at the last chapter.

 There are two main types of amplifiers called "linear amplifier" and "digital amplifier".